DevTanvir/text-analyzer-app/README.md

 $ openssl rsa -in jwtRS256.key -pubout -outform PEM -out jwtRS256.key.pub
 ```

-You may save these key files in `./local` directory as it is ignored in git.
+You may save these key files in `./local` directory, as it is ignored in git.

 Encode keys to base64: